 Do you get 6 hours of sleep and feel completely fine?
 There’s nothing wrong with that.
 Sleep cycles vary considerably from person to person.
 It can also take some trial and error to figure out a sleep schedule that supports your lifestyle.

-Yes - it’s the best way to develop a body clock and wake up without an alarm.
+Yes, it’s important to go to bed and have a consistent wake up time every day.
+Maintaining a regular sleep schedule is the best way to develop a body clock and wake up without an alarm.
 Keeping a regular sleep routine helps maintain the body’s internal body clock so you can fall asleep and wake up with ease.

 A few small changes to your lifestyle can make it easy to stick to a sleep routine.
 To ensure you always fall asleep at the same time, create a set of nightly rituals that allow you to stick to your schedule and get sleepy just before bed.